-Mizoram speaker Hiphei resigns, set to join BJP
+Mizoram Legislative Assembly Speaker Hiphei joins BJP

-Aizawl, Nov 5: Hiphei, the Speaker of Mizoram Legislative Assembly has resigned from his post. .
+Aizawl, Nov 5: Hiphei, the Speaker of Mizoram Legislative Assembly who had resigned from his post earlier today joined BJP.
 Hiphei, a veteran leader, was elected to the Assembly from the Palak constituency.

 He handed over his resignation to the Deputy Speaker of the state assembly Deputy Speaker R Lalrinawama.
 He was accompanied on the occasion by senior BJP leader B D Chakma, also a former Congress leader, among others.
 The development marks an end to all speculation.